venkatrebba/venkatrebba/README.md

 - 👋 Hi, I’m Venkat, currently pursuing masters in Robotics and Autonomous Systems with AI concentration at Arizona state University.
 - 👀 I’m interested in deep learning, computer vision and robotics
-- 💞️ I’m looking for collaboration on computer vision, deep learning and robotics.